-Video interview with Ecuadorian-born hotshot Francisco “Pancho” Tomaselli, talking about going from Berklee to LA and snagging gigs with War and Philm
+Ecuadorian-born hotshot Francisco “Pancho” Tomaselli on going from Berklee to LA, snagging gigs with War and Philm

 Born in Quito, Ecuador, Francisco “Pancho” Tomaselli began playing bass at a young age before moving to the U.S., where he studied music business and management at Boston’s acclaimed Berklee College of Music.